- Home

 - Learn more about breastfeeding support and the Farmer's Market Nutrition Program.

-WIC participants will get more money for frozen and fresh fruits and vegetables each month.
+WIC participants can receive money for frozen and fresh fruits and vegetables each month.
+Participants receive:

 Who does WIC serve?